zephyrproject-rtos/zephyr/doc/kernel/synchronization/mutexes.rst

     k_mutex_lock(&my_mutex, K_FOREVER);

-The following code waits up to 100 milliseconds for the mutex to become available, and gives a warning if the mutex does not become availablee.
+The following code waits up to 100 milliseconds for the mutex to become available, and gives a warning if the mutex does not become available.

 .. code-block:: c